Nanisivik Naval Facility: Description

-The naval station was originally planned to be home port of the Arctic offshore patrol ships that were proposed under the Harper government plan.
+The naval station was originally planned to be the home port of the Arctic offshore patrol ships that were proposed under the Harper government plan.
 These ships have ice-breaking capability and help the government's goal to enforce Canada's sovereignty over the region.
 As well, these ships would likely allow the Victoria-class submarines to travel in the Arctic regions.

 Detailed planning for the facility began in August 2007, with environmental studies and assessments to be carried out in the summer of 2008.
 That design has since been downgraded to a docking and refuelling station.
 The port's operational time was also scaled back to just a four-month period in the summertime.
 Construction was expected to begin in 2013, with the station operational by 2016.
 However, construction delays continued and the opening of the port was put off until 2017 with the intent to be fully operational by 2018.

 The station will be primarily used for refuelling Arctic patrol and other government vessels.
 The base currently consists of storage tanks for fuelling of the new Harry DeWolf-class offshore patrol vessels, a site office, and a wharf's operator shelter.
 The main purpose of the base is to allow these new vessels to patrol the breadth of Canada's arctic seas during the four-month summer season.
 The facility has two 3.75 e6litre fuel tanks connected directly to the jetty by a pipeline.
 The base also has an unheated storage facility.